A Critical Review of Social Insurance Analysis by Multilateral Lending Institutions

 Abstract

-Unfortunately, MLI's analyze countries' social insurance policies in isolation.
-Consequently, MLI's fail to show the degree to which these programs are affecting fiscal fundamentals and are, as a result, ameliorating or exacerbating macro and microeconomic problems.
+This paper reviews the social insurance analysis of Multilateral Lending Institutions (MLI).
+It first describes a country's fiscal fundamentals.
+Consideration of how social insurance programs affect these fundamentals leads to the following conclusion: Social insurance programs cannot be meaningfully discussed in a vacuum, with little or no regard to the rest of the government's fiscal policies.
+Unfortunately, MLIs analyze countries' social insurance policies in isolation.
+Consequently, MLIs fail to show the degree to which these programs are affecting fiscal fundamentals and are, as a result, ameliorating or exacerbating macro and microeconomic problems.
 The failure to discuss social insurance within a broader policy context means that the social insurance recommendations being provided may neither be affordable nor advisable.

 Author Biography